 CSO Educational Programs: Giving the Gift of Music

-Through our multiple educational programs, CSO emphasizes the power of music education and and it’s proven ability to improve the education and the general quality of life in our community.
+Through our educational outreach, CSO emphasizes the power of music education and its proven ability to improve education and the quality of life in our community.

 (Youth Educational Symphonies)

 Cheyenne Symphony Orchestra’s annual YES!
 Concerts bring 5th and 6th grade students from all Laramie County Schools, Jr. and Sr. High orchestral students and home-schooled children to the Cheyenne Civic Center for two performances.
 Educational materials are covered in the classrooms before the concerts, and the events highlight history, cultural literacy, music appreciation, and general instrument knowledge.
 Students also have the opportunity to critique the performance.

 Instrument Petting Zoo

 Participants learn about the instruments of the orchestra and have opportunities to touch and make sounds on the instruments (with personal instruction from some of our musician friends).

 Thanks to David Niemann of Niemann & Sons for providing musical instruments.

 This program brings guest artists into the classrooms to provide students with an opportunity to communicate and interact with professional musicians.
 Hearing a truly gifted individual perform motivates, inspires, and educates students, and helps them to develop criteria for evaluating a successful performance.

 (Conductor of the Orchestra Leads)